jenkidev/MSP4_Baradwys_Garddwyr/README.md

 ### Responsiveness

-[Responsinator]() was used to assess the responsiveness of the project.
+Responsiveness was tested using googles developer tools to test different devices and orientations.

+Tests showed that the site was fully responsive to desktop, tablet and mobile.
 ### User Story Tests

 ### First Time User